 When a child, teen or adult is overweight, they have a higher risk of having other medical issues.
 You may not be able to "see" some of the problems, like high blood pressure, fatty liver disease, and high cholesterol.
 Other problems are very visible, such as Blount's disease, where the lower part of the leg bows out.
-People also have trouble coping with the feelings they have about their excess weight.
-They may have feelings of sadness, anger, depression, isolation, or anxiety.
+People also may experience feelings of sadness, anger, depression, poor self-esteem, isolation, or anxiety.

-We have listed some of the common problems that are seen in people with excess weight.
+We have listed some of the common problems that are seen in people with increased weight.
 They are not listed in any type of order.
 They all can greatly impact your child's health.